-Study Adelaide Surf Camp!
-4.12.17
+Study Adelaide Surf Camp

-Our next stop was Urimbirra wildlife park where we had the opportunity to feed some animals by hand as well as pat koala’s while they ate gumtree leaves.
+Our next stop was Urimbirra Wildlife Park where we had the opportunity to feed some animals by hand as well as pat koala’s while they ate gumtree leaves.
 Urimbirra Wildlife Park is home to many dingos, peacocks, chickens, crocodiles, snakes, lizards and a range of other native Australian animals.

-So, after a big lunch we made our way to our campsite to setup our tents.
+After a big lunch we made our way to our campsite to setup our tents.
 The tents we use are easy and very quick to setup, so we could start our waterfall walk soon after arriving at our camp!
 The waterfall was flowing amazingly when we reached, and the walk gave us some stunning views of the where the ocean and hills meet.

 We arrived home to a warm cooked dinner made by our chef, and we finished up with some dessert sitting around the campfire!
 It was really a beautiful and peaceful night in the natural bush park.

-As we went back to our campsite, we enjoyed another chef cooked meal today and I’m so glad that in our survey, most people said the food was ‘better than expected’… well done chef!
+As we went back to our campsite, we enjoyed another chef cooked meal today and I’m so glad that in our survey, most people said the food was better than expected… well done chef!
 Haha.

-So, after dinner and another night time dessert, we enjoyed a night walk near our bush campsite.
+After dinner and another night time dessert, we enjoyed a night walk near our bush campsite.
 It was beautiful to see shadows of the tall trees against the night stars, lucky there were lots of us in a group or it may have been scary!